The Science Fiction Western: Representation of Female Characters in the Late Twentieth and Twenty-first Century Media

 Works that could be considered:

-Television: The Expanse, Killjoys, Defiance, Star Trek series (in particular Deep Space Nine, Voyager)
+Television: The Expanse, Killjoys, Defiance, the Star Trek series (TNG, Deep Space Nine, Voyager), Cowboy Bebop

-Films: Cowboys vs. Aliens, Terminator, Avatar, Star Wars
+Films: Cowboys vs. Aliens, Terminator, Avatar, Star Wars, Star Trek

 Gaming: Fallout 4, Red Dead Revolver